-As Covid-19 spreads in Philadelphia and we head into a new month of uncertainty, we here at The Citizen continue to hear from communities in need—and those who are determined to help them.
+As Covid-19 spreads in Philadelphia, we here at The Citizen continue to hear from communities in need—and those who are determined to help them.

 It’s during times like these when Philly shows its best self—when neighbors band together to support their independent stores, when community organizations pivot from serving one need to filling a more time-sensitive one, and when every Philadelphian has the drive and the power to make a difference.